csviri/kubernetes-glue-operator/README.md

 ```

 There are multiple aspects to see here.
 The four related resources will be templated
 and applied to the cluster if such a resource is created.
-The reconciliation will be triggered if anything changes in the custom or managed resources.
+The reconciliation will be triggered if anything changes in the custom or child resources.

 Note also the `condition` part for `Ingress` resource contains multiple types of conditions, `JSCondition` is
 used in this example, which allows writing conditions in Javascript.
 The `Ingress` will be created if the `.spec.exposed` property